MAPLE: Metadata Augmented Private Language Evolution: Experiments

 \section{Experiments}

 \textbf{Datasets.} We conduct experiments on two challenging domain-specific datasets. \textit{bioRxiv}~\citep{hou2025private} consists of a corpus of 29k scientific abstracts from preprints, with an average length of about 300 tokens. \textit{OpenReview}~\citep{xie2024differentially} contains roughly 8.4k peer reviews for ICLR 2023 submissions collected from the OpenReview website~\footnote{\url{https://openreview.net/group?id=ICLR.cc/2023/Conference}}.
 Compared to commonly used benchmarks such as Yelp~\cite{yelp_dataset} in prior works~\citep{yue2023synthetic,xie2024differentially,tansynthesizing}, these datasets pose a more challenging synthetic text generation task.
 They are not only domain-specific, but also have longer average lengths (for example, Yelp has an average of 173 tokens).
-We provide further details for all datasets in Appendix~\ref{apx:expdetail}.
+We provide further details for all datasets in Appendix~\ref{apx:expdetail}, and include an additional experiment on IMDB in Appendix~\ref{apx:imdb_init}.

 \textbf{Evaluation metrics. }We evaluate the synthetic data quality from multiple facets, capturing various aspects of the synthetic text.
 For \textit{bioRxiv}, we assess the general fidelity by MAUVE~\citep{pillutla2021mauve} as in prior works~\citep{xie2024differentially,hu2025actg}.
 It quantifies the semantic similarity between the synthetic and private text at the distribution level.
 We chose sentence-t5-base~\citep{ni2022sentence} as the embedding model for MAUVE calculation, which better captures the text semantics compared to weaker embedding models such as stsb-roberta-base-v2~\citep{reimers-2019-sentence-bert} or all-MiniLM-L6-v2\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}.
 We also examine how the distribution of the annotated metadata from synthetic text aligns with the private one via the Jensen-Shannon distance between them.
 It provides a more fine-grained assessment of the particular aspects of the synthetic text compared to the general semantic meaning provided by MAUVE.
 For utility, we report the next token prediction (NTP) accuracy on a downstream generation task, where we trained a downstream GPT-2 small model~\citep{radford2019language} on the synthetic text and evaluated the NTP accuracy on the test set.
 For \textit{OpenReview}, we follow the same setting as in~\citet{xie2024differentially} to evaluate the downstream classification accuracy, where the labels are review recommendations (5 classes) and areas (12 classes).
 We finetune the RoBERTa-base~\citep{liu2019roberta} as text classifiers.
 Notably, prior work~\citep{xie2024differentially} treats these downstream labels as \textit{public} and uses them from conditional generation in AugPE directly.
 In contrast, our MAPLE framework treats these labels as \textit{private} metadata, which better aligns with the common practice.